lolsokje/advent-of-code-laravel/README.md

 # Advent of Code using Laravel

-A completely over the top project
+A completely over the top Laravel project, with probably some scuffed solution, for Advent of Code.

 ## Requirements